-Fact Check: Who's Right About Protections For Pre-Existing Conditions?
+FACT CHECK: Who's Right About Protections For Pre-Existing Conditions?

 Here are some key details that can help put the current political arguments in perspective.

-Pre-existing conditions are common.
+Pre-existing conditions are common

 Pre-existing conditions are previous or ongoing medical issues that predate health insurance enrollment.
 The problem is that the term is a grab bag whose limits have never been defined.
 It certainly applies to serious ongoing conditions such as cancer, heart disease and asthma.
 But insurers also have used it to apply to conditions like pregnancy or far more trivial medical issues such as acne or a distant history of depression.

-The Kaiser Family Foundation estimated in 2016 that more than a quarter of adults younger than 65 — about 52 million people — have a pre-existing health condition that likely would have prevented them from purchasing individual health insurance under the pre-ACA rules.
+The Kaiser Family Foundation estimated in 2016 that more than a quarter of adults younger than 65 — about 52 million people — have a pre-existing health condition that very likely would have prevented them from purchasing individual health insurance under the pre-ACA rules.
 (Kaiser Health News is an editorially independent program of the foundation.)

-Protections vary by what kind of insurance you have.
+Protections vary by the kind of insurance you have

 But what protections people with pre-existing conditions have depends on how they get their coverage.
 For that reason, it's not right to say everyone with health problems is potentially at risk, as Democrats frequently suggest.